Inference power pilot: NVL72 fleet power management

 What does MaxLPS mean?

-Modern AI inference workloads rarely sustain peak GPU power draw.
-Because of this, a data center that statically provisions compute strictly against MaxP power leaves a large fraction of its power envelope unused.
-NVIDIA MaxLPS (Maximum Land Power Shell) names the data center pattern of intentionally deploying more compute than a naive power cap would allow, while a control plane keeps aggregate draw within the agreed operating envelope.
-A common rule of thumb is safe overprovisioning on the order of 40% more compute against that same envelope when power is actively managed.
+Modern AI inference rarely sustains peak GPU power draw.
+NVIDIA MaxLPS (Maximum Land Power Shell) is the data center pattern of deploying more compute than static MaxP sizing would allow while a control plane keeps aggregate draw within the agreed operating envelope.

 Scheduler-independent configuration